 |Recruiting Area:||Northeast Ohio (Cleveland, Akron, Canton)|

-Kory Allen is entering his ninth season with the Oilers and will serve as the offensive line coach in 2013.
+Kory Allen is entering his tenth season with the Oilers and will serve as the offensive line coach in 2014.
 He will also head up the recruiting efforts.

 Previously, Allen served as the offensive line coach and recruiting coordinator at Baldwin Wallace College (2004).
-At Baldwin Wallace, Allen’s charges paved the way for former Oilers football coach Brandon Hedges as he ran for over 1,000 yards on his way to first team all-OAC honors.
-The Yellow Jackets offensive line finished second in the conference in fewest sacks allowed and rushing yards per game.
+At Baldwin Wallace, the Yellow Jackets offensive line finished second in the conference in fewest sacks allowed and rushing yards per game.
 Two Yellow Jacket offensive lineman were honored with all conference accolades under Coach Allen’s guidance as well.

 Allen started off as a graduate assistant (2000) and then was named the offensive line coach at Ohio Northern University (2001-03).
 At Ohio Northern, Allen coached two lineman to all-conference honors and recruited four all-conference players and one All-American.